co-cddo/open-standards/docs/writing a proposal.md

 A document that is published on the Hub and presented to the Standards Panel and Board.
 The proposal states which standards have been chosen by a challenge owner and how the standards meets the user needs of the challenge, its benefits and functional needs.
 When a proposal is published Hub users can make comments on it for a set period of time, usually a month.
 A proposal should contain enough detail to act as the basis of a guide for adopting the standard.

 Standards proposals develop as a challenge moves through the process, incorporating suggestions from Hub contributors, the Standards Panel and the Board.
-The final version is called a Profile and is publised on [GOV.UK](https://www.gov.uk/government/publications/open-standards-for-government) See examples of proposal here <link to new hub proposals folder>
+The final version is called a Profile and is publised on [GOV.UK](https://www.gov.uk/government/publications/open-standards-for-government).

 ## Sections in the proposal